fonttools/fontbakery/docs/source/developer/writing-profiles.md

 # conditions are used for the dependency injection as arguments
 # and to decide if a check will be skipped
 @condition
-# ttFont is a condition built into FontSpec
+# ttFont is a condition built into FontProfile
 # it returns an instance of fontTools.TTLib.TTFont
 def is_ttf(ttFont):
    return 'glyf' in ttFont